RobbinLawJavaScript/javascript-demos/ga-forms/exercise/ReadMe.md

         });
 ```

 Fantastic!
 Except that if we add additional tags they are going to be placed right beside the previous one (i.e. there is not space between individual tags).
-Make an update to your code to ensure there is a space between each tag when they are added *(use what you alreadyknow to make this happen)*.
+Make an update to your code to ensure there is a space between each tag when they are added *(use what you already know to make this happen)*.

 ## Form Validation